 Jan and Randy have been married 35 years.
-Both are Graduates of Bethel University.
+Both are graduates of Bethel University.
 Jan is an events manager at Bethel University and enjoys her involvement with students, staff, faculty, and campus guests.

-Lucy is a professional auditor and had the opportunity to work on the audit team for the cities of Arden Hills and Shoreview.
+Lucy is an auditor and had the opportunity to work on the audit team for the cities of Arden Hills and Shoreview.
 She is in the process of obtaining her CPA license.

-Ruby is a three-year-old Boston Terrier that enjoys chasing squirrels and bunnies.
+Ruby is a three-year-old Boston terrier who enjoys chasing squirrels and her frisbee.

 A little more about Randy...

 I am a small-business owner with proven leadership experience.
-I own four UPS Stores in the Twin Cities and thoroughly enjoy the day-to-day work life of serving customers, coaching and investing in a team of employees and contributing to our local economy.
-I also have the opportunity and responsibility to train new UPS Store owners and managers.
-Before my decision to focus on campaign efforts, I additionally served for several years as the elected chair of the franchisee advisory council that represents all 4,400 UPS Store owners nationwide.
+I own four UPS Stores in the Twin Cities and thoroughly enjoy the day-to-day work life of serving customers, coaching and investing in a team of employees, and contributing to our local economy.
+I also train new store owners and managers, and I served for 8 years as the elected chair of an advisory council that represents all 4,400 UPS Store owners nationwide.

-My education includes an MBA from the University of Minnesota in addition to my engineering bachelor’s degrees from the University of Minnesota as well as a BA from Bethel University.
-I have 14 years of experience as a corporate executive developing winning business strategies for Pillsbury, Quaker Oats, and Ecolab.
+My education includes an MBA and a BS in chemical engineering from the University of Minnesota as well as a BA from Bethel University.
+I have 14 years of experience as a corporate leader, developing winning business strategies for Pillsbury, Quaker Oats, and Ecolab.
 I recognize and understand the importance of reliable customer care, vibrant teamwork, perceptive strategic planning, and vigilant budget management.
-My working career began as a chemical engineer and includes three patents as well as many new at-the-time food products, like Quaker Instant Oatmeal Cups.
+My working career began as a chemical engineer and includes three patents and several new food products (Quaker Instant Oatmeal Cups, for example).